 COMTREA will own and manage the facility.
 Mary’s House of Hope is being constructed on property adjacent to COMTREA’s A Safe Place.

-Each house consists of four units (one single bedroom unit, two 2 bedroom units, and one 3 bedroom unit).
-When all three houses are completed, there will be four one bedroom units, eight 2 bedroom units, and four 3 bedroom units (total of 12 units).
-In addition, there will be two multipurpose rooms.
+Each house consists of four units (one 1-bedroom unit, two 2-bedroom units, and one 3-bedroom unit).
+When all three houses are completed, there will be three 1-bedroom units, six 2-bedroom units, and three 3-bedroom units (total of 12 units).
+In addition, there will be three multipurpose rooms.
 A playground is adjacent to the housing facilities.

 A family can remain in a unit for up to two years.
 Residents will receive an individualized plan of action towards sustainable living, with staff oversight on measurable progress.

 Donor recognition levels range from $1 to over $250,000.
 Donors will be acknowledged on COMTREA’s virtual donor wall.
 Additional donor recognition is dependent on amount of gift.